- Document Date: June 2004

 B. Theoretical Probability

-- 1. Determine the probability of an event comprised of no more than 2 independent events
+- 1. Determine the probability of one simple event comprised of equally likely outcomes

 C. Experimental Probability

-- 1. Analyze the results of a survey or simulation
+- 1. Analyze the results of a probability experiment

 - 2. Conduct a probability experiment